 - · Fair Value of Common Stock.
-The fair value of Common Stock is measured as the Company's closing price of Common Stock on the date of grant. - Risk-Free Interest Rate.
+The fair value of Common Stock is measured as the Company's closing price of Common Stock on the date of grant. - · Risk-Free Interest Rate.
 The Company bases the risk-free interest rate used in the Black-Scholes valuation model on the implied yield available on U.S. Treasury zero-coupon issues with a term equivalent to that of the expected term of the options. - Expected Term.
-The expected term represents the period that the Company's stock-based awards are expected to be outstanding, which is calculated using the simplified method, as the Company has insufficient historical information to provide a basis for an estimate.
-The simplified method calculates the expected term as the average of the vesting term plus the contractual life of the options. - · Volatility.
+The expected term represents the period that the Company's stock-based awards are expected to be outstanding, which is calculated using the simplified method for stock-based awards granted to employees, as the Company has insufficient historical information to provide a basis for an estimate.
+The simplified method calculates the expected term as the average of the vesting term plus the contractual life of the options.
+As permitted under ASC 718, the Company has elected to use the contractual term as the expected term for certain non-employee awards, on an award-by-award basis. - · Volatility.
 The Company determines the price volatility based on the historical volatilities of industry peers as it has limited trading history for its Common Stock price.
-Industry peers consist of several public companies in the biotechnology industry with comparable characteristics, including clinical trials progress and therapeutic indications. - · Dividend Yield.
+Industry peers consist of several public companies in the biotechnology industry with comparable characteristics, including clinical trials progress and therapeutic indications. - Dividend Yield.
 The expected dividend assumption is based on the Company's current expectations about its anticipated dividend policy.
 To date, the Company has not declared any dividends to common shareholders and, therefore, the Company has used an expected dividend yield of zero.